SURGroup/UQpy/docs/source/utilities/distances/euclidean_distances.rst

 Euclidean Distances
 --------------------------------------

+Euclidean distances are measures of proximity between points in standard Euclidean spaces.

-EuclideanDistance
+EuclideanDistance Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The abstract :class:`UQpy.utilities.distances.baseclass.EuclideanDistance` class is a blueprint for classes in :mod:`.euclidean_distances` module.
-It allows the user to define a set of methods that must be created within any child classes built from this abstract class.
+The abstract :class:`UQpy.utilities.distances.baseclass.EuclideanDistance` class is the base class for all Euclidean distances in :py:mod:`UQpy`.
+It provides a blueprint for classes in the :mod:`.euclidean_distances` module and allows the user to define a set of methods that must be created within any child classes built from this abstract class.

 .. autoclass:: UQpy.utilities.distances.baseclass.EuclideanDistance
     :members: calculate_distance_matrix

+The :class:`.EuclideanDistance` class is imported using the following command:

+>>> from UQpy.utilities.distances.baseclass.EuclideanDistance import EuclideanDistance

 List of Available Distances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^